An operator is simply a symbol that is used to perform operations. There can be many types of operations like arithmetic, logical, bitwise etc.

-The precedence of operator species that which operator will be evaluated first and next.
-The associativity specifies the operator direction to be evaluated; it may be left to right or right to left.
+The precedence of operator specifies that which operator will be evaluated first and next.
+The associativity specifies the operators direction to be evaluated, it may be left to right or right to left.

 Let's understand the precedence by the example given below:

-The value variable will contain 210 because * (multiplicative operator) is evaluated before + (additive operator).
+The "data" variable will contain 35 because * (multiplicative operator) is evaluated before + (additive operator).